akhanalcs/tour-of-heroes/README.md

 ```

 ### Add a new component
-To create a new component, you can run the generate command by being on the workspace level folder.
+To create a new component, you can run the generate command by being at the workspace level folder.

 <img width="800" alt="image" src="https://github.com/akhanalcs/tour-of-heroes/assets/30603497/13b54e66-5853-4b21-9b9b-2b1a06caded2">